OtHanski/reyrey/README.md

 ../reyrey (myenv) > deactivate
 ```

+## Important notes

+- For the time being, all length parameters are depicted in meters, unless otherwise specified.
+Will get around to clarifying that later.

 ## User instructions

 The program is a GUI interface for designing optical beamlines for reshaping of laser beams based on [Ray transfer matrix analysis](https://en.wikipedia.org/wiki/Ray_transfer_matrix_analysis).
 The program provides the following functionality: